 *C6.05.
 This congregation may terminate its relationship with the Evangelical Lutheran Church in America by the following procedure:

 a.
-A resolution indicating the intent to terminate its relationship must be adopted at two legally called and conducted special meetings of the congregation by a two-thirds vote of the voting members present at each meeting.
-The first such meeting may be held no sooner than 30 days after written notice of the meeting is received by the bishop of the synod, during which time the congregation shall consult with the bishop and the bishop’s designees, if any.
+A resolution indicating the intent to terminate its relationship must be adopted at two legally called and conducted special meetings of this congregation by a two-thirds vote of the voting members present at each meeting.
+The first such meeting may be held no sooner than 30 days after written notice of the meeting is received by the bishop of the synod, during which time this congregation shall consult with the bishop and the bishop’s designees, if any.
 The times and manner of the consultation shall be determined by the bishop in consultation with the Congregation Council.
-Unless he or she is a voting member of the the bishop and/or the bishop’s designees are voting members of this congregation, the bishop and the bishop’s designees, if any, they shall have voice but not vote at the first meeting.
+Unless the bishop and/or the bishop’s designees are voting members of this congregation, they shall have voice but not vote at the first meeting.

 b.
 Within 10 days after the resolution has been voted upon at the first meeting, the secretary of this congregation shall submit a copy of the resolution to the bishop, attesting that the special meeting was legally called and conducted and certifying the outcome of the vote, and shall send copies of the resolution and certification to voting members of this congregation.